psi4/psi4/doc/sphinxman/source/detci.rst

 The CI code in |PSIfour| is described in detail in [Sherrill:1999:CI]_.
 For the reasons stated above, the CI code in
-|PSIfour| is not optimized for CISD computations.
-Instead, emphasis
+|PSIfour| is not optimized for CISD computations, and it uses data structures
+that are particularly inefficient for CISD and may result in the program running out of memory and crashing for CISD except on very small molecules.
-has been placed on developing a very efficient program to handle more general CI wavefunctions which may be helpful in more challenging cases such as highly strained molecules or bond breaking reactions.
+Instead, DETCI was designed to be efficient in handling more highly correlated CI wavefunctions that can be helpful in more challenging cases such as highly strained molecules or bond breaking reactions.
 The CI code is based on the fast, determinant-based string formalism of Handy [Handy:1980]_.
 It can solve for restricted active space configuration interaction (RAS CI) wavefunctions as described by Olsen,